JordanEmil/Mission-Design-Dev/README.md

 ### Performance Tips

 - The first query may take longer as the system loads the index
-- For faster responses, consider using a local LLM or adjusting the `top_k` parameter
+- For faster responses, consider adjusting the `top_k` parameter
 - Chat history is automatically saved in the `chat_logs` directory